doyleg-env/pdsnd_github/README.md

     - washington.csv

 ### Credits
-This work has been completed using the information provided in the Udacity Programming for Data Science with Python Nano Degree Program
+This work has been completed using the information provided in the Udacity Programming for Data Science with Python Nano Degree Program.